readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 We wanted to build a more robust solution that was able to understand a lot more about each page.

-### The solution: top down using machine learning
+### The solution: machine learning

-Our approach to machine learning (ML) is more of a top down approach.
+We have implemented a machine learning model that is able to categorize pages based on past content it has seen.
-It works by having us train a model what each of our topics are, by learning from an initial set of human categorized data.
+This process is started with an initial set of human categorized data.
-This allows us to focus on the topics we have enough traffic to effectively target, and then teach the model about any new topics quickly as we expand.
+Then we pass in data the model hasn't seen before, and grade it based on how good it scores these topics.
+Those grades are then used to update the model, and it does this thousands of times, creating the best possible guess for a piece of content.

 When we "train" the ML model,
 it is mapping all the various words and phrases in a document into the topic we've assigned the page.
 So for example,
-the model learns that "natural language processing" on a page means it's highly likely related to data science.
+the model learns that "natural language processing" on a page means it's highly likely related to *Data Science*.
-The magic of the model is that it does this for a massive number of words and phrases, many more than we could ever add manually.
+**The magic of the model is that it understands a massive number of words and phrases, many more than we could ever add manually.**

 The ML-based model has the following benefits: